 The FRGP was instituted because the critical need to restore salmon and steelhead trout habitat was recognized.
-Guided by the California Salmonid Stream Habitat Restoration Manual 4th Edition (Flosi et al., 2010), hundreds of habitat restoration actions funded by the FRGP have been completed by government agencies, Indian Tribes and nonprofit groups.
+Guided by the California Salmonid Stream Habitat Restoration Manual 4th Edition (Flosi et al., 2010), hundreds of habitat restoration actions funded by the FRGP have been completed by government agencies.
+Native American tribes and nonprofit groups.
 Activities have included revegetation with livestock exclusion fencing, riparian planting, removal of barriers to fish passage, bank stabilization and other bank protection structures, decommissioning of roads, and improving drainage systems on existing roads.
 Instream structures such as boulder clusters, wing deflectors, and log cover have also been used.
 Road crossings that have impeded fish migration have been replaced with bridges or culverts with natural stream bottoms allowing fish to access additional stream reaches.
-Finally, other watershed improvement activities include installation of fish screens to prevent entrainment of juvenile salmon and steelhead trout.
+Finally, other watershed improvement activities include installation of fish screens to prevent entrainment of juvenile salmon and steelhead trout, and beaver dam analogs to increase habitat available for juvenile and adult pacific lamprey.
 These actions create spawning and nursery habitat, provide escape cover and prevent fine sediments from entering streams.
 Project monitoring has shown significant habitat improvements in streams where this work has taken place.
 As this program continues, there is an expected gradual rebuilding of salmon and steelhead trout populations.